gnodi/danf/resource/private/doc/concepts.md

 Isomorphism
 -----------

-One of the big interests of node.js is that you can use the same langage (javascript) on both client-side and server-side.
-But the ways of coding in node.js and for a webpage is often so different that this asset is not really exploted.
-Danf is an isomorphic framework which propose you a way of coding usable both sides without distorting commonJS pattern used in node.js.
+One of the big interests of Node.js is that you can use the same langage (javascript) on both client and server sides.
+But the ways of coding in Node.js and for a webpage is often so different that this asset is not operated at 100%.
+Danf is an isomorphic framework which propose you to potentially and easily use the same code on both sides with a classic Node.js coding style.

 Event driven
 ------------